haandahl/income-experiences/DesignDocuments/UserStories.md

 As a site administrator, I want to view a list of flagged stories, forum topics, and replies of any kind in order to quickly identify items to edit or remove.

+### Annual Survey

+As a registered user, I want to be presented with a financial survey annually in order to continue to contribute meaningful data to the site and keep my membership active.